HiLearn-University/ml101-2020/docs/python.md

 Open Git bash terminal.
 Write `pwd` to get the path of your home directory.
 My home directory is /c/Users/USER.
 If you used default settings Anaconda instalation folder should be /c/Users/USER/Anaconda3.

-Next, enter the following commands in your terminal, replacing[YOUR_PATH] with the path to your Anaconda installation.
+Next, enter the following commands in your **git-bash terminal**, replacing[YOUR_PATH] with the path to your Anaconda installation.
 For example, I would replace [YOUR PATH] in the string below with /c/Users/USER/Anaconda3.

 ```
 echo 'export PATH="$PATH:[YOUR_PATH]:[YOUR_PATH]/Scripts"' >> .bashrc